Edgar Snow: Visits to China

-He returned to China in 1960 and 1964, interviewed Mao Zedong and Zhou Enlai, traveled extensively, and talked to many people.
+He returned to China in 1960 and 1964, conducting interviews with both Mao Zedong and Zhou Enlai, traveled extensively, and talked to many locals.
 His 1963 book, The Other Side of the River, details his experience, including his reasons for denying that China's 1959–1961 Great Leap Forward was a famine.
 In 1963, his new book was reviewed in The Sydney Morning Herald which referred to his association with Rewi Alley, a New Zealander who by then was "the Chinese Government's chief propagandist in English."

 In 1970, he – this time with his wife, Lois Wheeler Snow – made a final trip to China.
 On October 1, he stood next to Mao during the National Day parade in Beijing, the first time an American was given that honor.

 In December 1970, Mao Zedong called Snow to his office one morning before dawn for an informal talk lasting over five hours, during which Mao told Snow that he would welcome Richard Nixon to China either as a tourist or in his official capacity as President of the United States.

 Snow reached an agreement with Time magazine to publish his final interview with Mao, including the Nixon invitation, provided the earlier interview with Zhou Enlai was also published.

 The White House followed this visit with interest but distrusted Snow and his pro-communist reputation.
 When Snow came down with pancreatic cancer and returned home after a surgery, Zhou Enlai dispatched a team of Chinese doctors to Switzerland, including George Hatem.